Find Your Tour

 Necessary Permits For Everest Base Camp Trek

-If you want to make your way to Everest Base Camp, you will need to obtain some permits.
+If you want to reach Everest Base Camp, you will need to obtain some permits.
 These include TIMS cards and entry permits to the Khumbu Rural Municipality and the Sagarmatha National Park.

 Table of Contents